tapageur/workspace-dayz-havoc/documentation/2024-05-18-iztek-mods-infos.md

 > This mod brings back the vanilla Field Shovel with the addition of the "Dig out stash" action and now includes a new folding shovel!

+### Iztek

+This is the mod for the map.

+### Iztek_Zarge

+This is required for the Iztek map mod.

+### MuchFramework

+This is required for MuchStuffPack

 ### MuchStuffPack

 Decoration items for the base building.

 * All placed kits can be dismantled by Screwdriver, Pliers or Hammers

+### Survivor Animations

+This mod is required for `DayZ-Bicycle` and it adds custom survivor animations (emotes/actions) including vehicles.
+Our goal is to provide the most wanted animations for characters and provide supporting animations for other mods like bikes, snowmobiles, helicopters, horses and more.